configcat/vscode-extension-configcat/README.md

 ## Install extension
 ### Install from Visual Studio Code Marketplace
 1. In the Visual Studio Marketplace, open the [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags).
-1. Click on the Install button.
+1. Click on the `Install` button.
 1. Configure extension (see below)

 ### Install within Visual Studio Code
 1. In Visual Studio Code, open the Extensions page, and search for ConfigCat Feature Flags.
-1. Click on the Install button.
+1. Click on the `Install` button.
-1. Configure extension (see below).

-### Install from VSIX file
-1. Visual Studio Marketplace, open the [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags).
-1. Click on the Download Extension link.
-1. Click on the More Actions icon on the Extensions page in Visual Studio Code and select Install from VSIX...
 1. Configure extension (see below).

 ## Configure extension